harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 **Step 1: Launch VirtualMachine (Ubuntu 22.04):**

-- Provision a VirtualMachine on Oracle Virtualbox with Ubuntu 22.04.
+- Create a VirtualMachine with Ubuntu 22.04.
 - Connect to the instance using SSH.

 **Step 2: Clone the Code:**